SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: Background and Motivation

-RDMA is widely used in AI clusters for high-throughput, low-latency communication.
-To utilize RDMA, the RDMA userspace library~\cite{rdma-core} provides the RDMA verbs API (verbs), which exposes RDMA connections as queue pairs (QPs).
-Each QP consists of a send queue (SQ), a receive queue (RQ), and a completion queue (CQ).
+We briefly review the basics of RDMA relevant to our design.
+RDMA serves as the standard for high-throughput, low-latency communication in AI clusters.
+The RDMA userspace library~\cite{rdma-core} exposes the verbs API, managing connections via Queue Pairs (QPs).
+Each QP comprises a Send Queue (SQ) and a Receive Queue (RQ), associated with a Completion Queue (CQ).